mtov/engsoftmoderna/en/chapter2.md

 management.
 It was first proposed by Jeffrey Sutherland and Ken Schwaber in an article in 1995 ([link](https://doi.org/10.1007/978-1-4471-0947-1_11)).
-Among various agile methos, Scrum is probably the most popular and broadly applied.
+Among various agile methods, Scrum is probably the most popular and broadly applied.
 Its widespread acceptance can be partly explained by the proliferation of related books, educational courses, professional consultancies, and certifications.